stowler/brainwhere/docs/setupNeuroimagingEnvironment.md

 I am currently using the version in the neurodebian repos, but during installation it needs some hand-holding to avoid installation of GPU-related components.
 I demonstrate installation during minutes 28:20 through 34:01 of [my screencast on neurodebian wheezy 3D support.](http://j.mp/neurodebianVM3D)

-After following those instructions to install the fsl packages, check for instructions on configuring environmental variables (e.g., you may need to source FSL's setup script from `/etc/bash.bashrc`):
+After following those instructions to install the FSL packages, check for instructions on configuring environmental variables (e.g., you may need to source FSL's setup script from `/etc/bash.bashrc`):

     man fsl

-For system-wide installation, confirm that the file `/etc/bash.bashrc` received a block of FSL environmental variables (below).
+For system-wide installation, confirm that the file `/etc/bash.bashrc` received a block of FSL environmental variables.
 If not, the install program may have added it to your personal `~/.profile` or `~/.bash_profile` instead.
-For system-wide installation, remove the lines from those files and append to `/etc/bash.bashrc`.
+For system-wide installation, remove the lines from those personal files and append to `/etc/bash.bashrc` by doing this:

-Do this by first caching your sudo credentials via the command `sudo tail /var/log/auth.log` (ignore the output from this command, it is just an excluse to give your password to sudo).
-Then immediately copy this block of lines and paste it into the terminal:
+First cache your sudo credentials via this command (ignoring the output):

-    # No FSL environmental variables in /etc/bash.bashrc ?
-Add them by pasting these lines into the terminal:
+    sudo tail /var/log/auth.log

-    #
+...then immediately copy this block of lines and paste it into the terminal:

     #    WARNING: note the \${escapedVariables} below, which
     #    are escaped for heredoc (http://goo.gl/j3HMJ).
     #    Un-escape them if manually typing into a text editor.